nolliechyTW/WIL/DataStructures/Hashing/README.md

 Here are the key concepts involved in closed hashing:

 1. Linear Probing: When a collision occurs, linear probing looks for the next available slot in the hash table by incrementally checking subsequent positions (i.e., index + 1, index + 2, ...) until an empty slot is found.
 This method is simple but can lead to "clustering," where a group of occupied slots gets clustered together, which can adversely affect performance.
+    - This method directly leads to a phenomenon known as *primary clustering*.
+Primary clustering occurs because once a cluster of occupied slots forms, the likelihood that a new element will be added to this cluster increases, since the search for an empty slot will start at the beginning of the cluster and move linearly through it.
+This clustering effect can significantly affect the performance of the hash table, as it increases the average search time for elements.

 2. Quadratic Probing: This is a variant that reduces clustering by using a quadratic function to calculate the interval between probes, rather than incrementing by one each time.
 For example, if the first hash index is i, subsequent indices might be i+1², i+2², i+3², and so on, until an empty slot is found.